GeoEmma/Underwood-global-change-drivers-accelerate-biodiversity-loss-2026/README.md

 ## Authors

-> Emma L Underwood*^a^, Kerry A Brown^a^, Rebekka Allgayer^b^, Mark Mulligan^c^, Nigel Walford^a^, Jette Wolff^d^.
+Emma L Underwood^*a^, Kerry A Brown^a^, Rebekka Allgayer^b^, Mark Mulligan^c^, Nigel Walford^a^, Jette Wolff^d^.

-*Corresponding author
+^*^Corresponding author

-> ^a^ Department of Geography, Geology, and the Environment, Centre for Engineering, Environment and Society Research (CEESR), Kingston University, Penrhyn Rd, Kingston upon Thames, KT1 2EE, UK
+^a^ Department of Geography, Geology, and the Environment, Centre for Engineering, Environment and Society Research (CEESR), Kingston University, Penrhyn Rd, Kingston upon Thames, KT1 2EE, UK

-> ^b^ School of Biological Sciences, University of Aberdeen, King's College, Aberdeen, AB24 3FX, UK
+^b^ School of Biological Sciences, University of Aberdeen, King's College, Aberdeen, AB24 3FX, UK

-> ^c^ Department of Geography, King’s College London, 30 Aldwych, London, WC2B 4BG, UK
+^c^ Department of Geography, King’s College London, 30 Aldwych, London, WC2B 4BG, UK

-> ^d^ Institute of Biochemistry and Biology, University of Potsdam, Maulbeerallee 3, 14469, Potsdam, Germany
+^d^ Institute of Biochemistry and Biology, University of Potsdam, Maulbeerallee 3, 14469, Potsdam, Germany

-Code here was implemented by **[ELU]** with contributions from **[JW]** and **[RA]**.
+Code was implemented by **[ELU]** with contributions from **[JW]** and **[RA]**.

 ## Funding

-> * [Royal Geographical Society (with IBG), Researcher Award Grant (including Albert Reckitt Award and Dudley Stamp Memorial Award), PRA47.22, Emma L Underwood.]
+- Royal Geographical Society (with IBG), Researcher Award Grant (including Albert Reckitt Award and Dudley Stamp Memorial Award), PRA47.22, Emma L Underwood.
-> * [Kingston University London, Research Degree Studentship in the Faculty of Science, Engineering and Computing, School of Engineering and Environment, Emma L Underwood (formerly Hall).]
+- Kingston University London, Research Degree Studentship in the Faculty of Science, Engineering and Computing, School of Engineering and Environment, Emma L Underwood (formerly Hall).

 ## Related publication

-> This repository contains the R scripts needed to reproduce the analyses and
-> figures in manuscript *Climate change, defaunation and disease interact to accelerate biodiversity loss in a tropical hotspot* by *Underwood, E.L., Brown, K.A., Allgayer, R., Mulligan, M., Walford, N., Wolff, J.*, submitted in 2026.
+This repository contains the R scripts needed to reproduce the analyses and figures in manuscript *Climate change, defaunation and disease interact to accelerate biodiversity loss in a tropical hotspot* by *Underwood, E.L., Brown, K.A., Allgayer, R., Mulligan, M., Walford, N., Wolff, J.*, submitted in 2026.
-> DOI: * [TBC pending pre-print/peer review]*
+DOI: * [TBC pending pre-print/peer review]*

 ## Summary/Abstract